SUMMER CAMP: Cincinnati Architecture Mentoring Program

 Summer CAMP: Cincinnati Architecture Mentoring Program is an architectural summer camp offered at the University of Cincinnati's nationally ranked College of Design, Architecture, Art, and Planning.
 The camp is a collaboration among local Cincinnati and regional institutions including the American Institute of Architects (AIA) Cincinnati Chapter, the National Organization of Minority Architects (NOMA) Midwest Region, Cincinnati Public Schools (CPS), and the School of Architecture and Interior Design at the University of Cincinnati (UC).

-Summer CAMP is open to all rising 8th and 9th graders.
+Summer CAMP is open to rising eighth and ninth graders.
 Priority will be given to minority applicants.

 The fee includes supplies, field trips and lunch each day.

 The application deadline is Thursday, May 15, 2014.
 Application available here.